 However, should you need service, it is helpful to have the model and serial numbers available.
-This information can be found on the data plate located on the storage drawer frame.
+This information can be found on the data plate located on the storage drawer frame or under the control panel.

 These numbers are also on the Product Registration card that came with your appliance.
 Before sending in this card, record these numbers along with the purchase date below.